 Looking at the past 1,000 events, our track record shows that the average sale is about £2,500, far higher than the median.

 And if you break the numbers down a little, you see that a small number of events stand for a large portion of sales:

 The larger orders start showing up once you start selling activities and workshops to larger groups (300 and above) and selling more complex solutions like bespoke experiences and business games.

-The off-the-shelf Team Building Activities and Workshops for groups of up to 50 participants are typically delivered by one junior project manager, sometimes with 1-2 more helpers tagging along to make sure everything runs smoothly.
+The off-the-shelf Team Building Activities and Workshops for groups of up to 50 participants are typically delivered by one junior project manager, for larger events 1-2 more people come along.

 The Junior Project Manager is typically employed in-house, but you can also work with freelancing project managers that charge approx. £100 per event.